Camera captures package thief in Lancaster

 LANCASTER, Pa.
 (WHTM) – Police say a home surveillance camera recorded video of a man who may be responsible for several package thefts in the city.

-The video released by police Wednesday shows the unknown man taking a packing from a doorstep in the 400 block of West James Street on Friday.
+The video released by police Wednesday shows the unknown man taking a package from a doorstep in the 400 block of West James Street on Friday.

 The man is seen riding a mountain bike.
 He was wearing a plaid shirt over a red T-shirt and red shoes, and he was carrying a blue bag.